The Town of Stonewall taxation year runs from January to December.

 Tax Due Date

-Property Taxes are due September 28th for 2018.
+Property Taxes are due THE LAST BUSINESS DAY IN SEPTEMBER.
 No discount is offered for early payment.

-Penalties of 1.25% per month are added to any outstanding taxes on the first of every month beginning on October 1st each year.
+Penalties of 1.25% per month are added to any outstanding taxes on the first of every month beginning on October 1st.

-Taxes are due September 28th for 2018 each year.
+Taxes are due the last business day in September.
 Payment may be made in the following ways:

 ** NOTE: most financial institutions take 2-4 business days to process the online payment.
 Penalties will be applied if the payment is not received by the due date.